 Gurkha VC (Victoria Cross) Holders

-Below are these Gurkha VC holders with whose bravery, gallantry and loyalty have recognized Gurkhas as the most formidable soldiers.
+Below listed are the Gurkha VC holders with whose bravery, gallantry and loyalty have recognized Gurkhas as the worlds most formidable & feared soldiers.

 RIFLEMAN KULBIR THAPA